docs-mj/docs-mj.github.io/content/docs/websites_for_beginners.md

 ### How do you have a search bar?

 As you probably noticed, this website has a search function.
 Given this information, you might be inclined to think that this website is dynamic.
-This is not the case.
-How is this possible, then?
+What if I told you that this is not the case. *"How is this possible?"* you may ask.

 On a static website, such as this one, the search function works differently from how it does on a dynamic website like WordPress.
 Since there's no server